cirqlab/cirqlab/_posts/2022-01-26-ugrainium.md

  - Use singular value decomposition to measure ingredient spread and use the information to select more ideal ingredients

-## Citations

-[^1]: M. Parikh, T. G. Maddaford, J. A. Austria, M. Aliani, T. Netticadan, and G. N. Pierce, “Dietary Flaxseed as a Strategy for Improving Human Health,” Nutrients, vol. 11, no. 5, p.
-1171, May 2019, doi: 10.3390/nu11051171.

 ## Log

 2022.02.15
  - Bulk Pumpkin Spice from McCormick was on a post holiday sale at the local restaurant supply store.
 Since eggnog was good over the holidays, I'd thought it might be fun to give pumpkin spice a try for a Ugrainium flavoring.
 The first try was with 10 ml of pumpkin spice in 400 g of Ugrainium for the day.
 The result was a little strong.
 Am now trying 5 ml instead.

 2022.01.05
- - Started adding 5 ml of Tumeric to the Ugrainium during the daily mixing.
-The color is much more appealing and warm, plus the [tumeric supposidly can increase the antioxidant capacity of the body](https://www.healthline.com/nutrition/top-10-evidence-based-health-benefits-of-turmeric).
+ - Started adding 5 ml of turmeric to the Ugrainium during the daily mixing.
+The color is much more appealing and warm, plus the turmeric supposedly can increase the antioxidant capacity of the body [^2].

+## Bibliography

+ [^1]: M. Parikh, T. G. Maddaford, J. A. Austria, M. Aliani, T. Netticadan, and G. N. Pierce, “Dietary Flaxseed as a Strategy for Improving Human Health,” Nutrients, vol. 11, no. 5, p.
+1171, May 2019, doi: 10.3390/nu11051171.

+ [^2]: Hewlings, Susan J., and Douglas S. Kalman.
+“Curcumin: A Review of Its’ Effects on Human Health.”
+Foods 6, no. 10 (October 22, 2017): 92. https://doi.org/10.3390/foods6100092.